© Suzanne Myers

 Recovered sufficiently, Jeremy set about finding the painted stone under which he had been told the key was hidden.
 While he was on his hands and knees searching a text pinged into his mobile from Mandy: “Triton raging but booked in for next week.
 Doesn’t seem to know what family means… Leaving it to you to explain.
 M” Jeremy raised his eyebrows.
 He knew that Mandy must have had a bit of a battle with the billionaire with aspirations to make his mark in history.
 Jeremy was a little out of his depth dealing with him, but the director seemed to think it was a good idea.
 To Jeremy this Beaker business was far more interesting and he was prepared to risk a dressing down if that was the price he had to pay for staying-on.

 As Katie drove home that night she felt a little sad that the excitement of Professor Thorn’s visit was over.
 Helen had been in a meeting with the Viking re-enactment team all afternoon, so the end of her working day had come without them having had a chance to talk.
 Some of what the professor had said had given her inspiration and some a feeling of dread.
 It was his criticisms about the café that had touched her the most.
 She wondered to what lengths they would go to bring their museum into the limelight.
 Could they risk alienating the community even for the greater good?
 It was a difficult question in view of their divergent priorities.
-There was so much to do to secure the funding they needed for their development.
+There was so much still to do if they were to secure the funding they needed for their development.
 It was a daunting task.
 She then noticed to her right on the hillside the silhouette of gargantuan earth moving machinery.
 She recognised it from that first quarry.
-It was as though it had now been moved into place, ready to begin work on the second site, the site that had not yet even been surveyed for archaeological remains.
-It was a disturbing enough sight for her to stop her car and take a picture to send to Helen who needed to know about this unwelcome development as soon as possible.
+It was as though it had now been moved into place, ready to begin work on the second site; the site that had not yet even been surveyed for archaeological remains.
+The vision was disturbing enough for her to stop her car and take a picture to send to Helen who needed to know about this unwelcome development as soon as possible.

 “First Minister Coming to Lochahead.”

 It was not that unusual for Feranta Fish, Scotland’s First Minister, to visit the west coast.
 She seemed to like the place.
 Katie read the small print, which said she was to be accompanied by a representative from Europe who was coming unofficially in response to her bid for Scotland to be allowed to stay in Europe even though England was leaving.
 The next line explained that she was to attend an opening of a new housing development.
-This was built by the construction company whose quarrying had paid for the excavations that had unearthed the fragments of Neolithic beaker.
+This was built by the construction company who had paid for the excavations that had unearthed the fragments of Neolithic beaker.
 Now poised to exploit the second site, Katie knew they would be hard to stop unless… unless… her hands came down flat onto the kitchen table as an idea hit her like a thunderbolt …. unless they could get Feranta Fish on side!

 The kettle boiled.
 Katie stood to pour water into her pot noodle.
 It was an opportunity not to be missed but how would she do it?
 Could they hold a protest, she wondered?
 What about a silent protest with placards?
 ‘Yes,’ she said out loud to herself.
 At the very least the local press would be there but perhaps the TV, too, or they could circulate the news via Twitter?
 It might ‘go viral’ and then their little world would be watched by the big world and perhaps their fundraising efforts would skyrocket!
 What a great idea, she said to herself.
 The event was at 2pm the next day and she had to be ready, so she began thinking up slogans to put on the placards.

 After very little sleep, Katie was in work early.
 She was there before the receptionist or the director had arrived, which was unusual, but there was a lot to do.
 She went into the education room to start making the placards.
 They often had school groups at the museum, so they were well supplied with large sheets of sugar paper, stencils, paints and all the paraphernalia needed to be sure that junior aged children had a good time.
 She had some rigid cardboard that they had bought in so that the last groups to visit were able to make visors and shields for a ‘Brave Heart’ learning session.
 These sheets would be good enough, she decided, if they were attached to broom handles with duct tape.
 The cardboard was white, so she opted to paint her slogans directly onto it.
 She opened her laptop to review the slogans she had come up with the previous evening.
-After a couple of glasses of wine, she had felt quite inspired.
+After a couple of glasses of Iron Brew, she had felt quite inspired.
 Things never seemed as easy in the morning...

 ‘Stop Destroying our Past’